 Through its subsidiary, Eco Oil and Gas (Namibia) (Pty) Ltd., the Company currently holds interests in three offshore petroleum licenses in Namibia, being (i) petroleum exploration license number 0030 (the "Cooper License"), (ii) petroleum exploration license number 0033 (the "Sharon License"), and (iii) petroleum exploration license number 0034 (the "Guy License").
-The terms of the Cooper License, Sharon License and Guy License are governed by petroleum agreements (each, an "Eco Namibia Petroleum Agreement") between the Company and Namibia's Ministry of Mines and Energy (the "Ministry").
+The terms of the Cooper License, Sharon License and Guy License are governed by petroleum agreements (each, an "Eco Namibia Petroleum Agreement" and collectively, the "Eco Namibia Petroleum Agreements") between the Company and Namibia's Ministry of Mines and Energy (the "Ministry").